 However, the City's 2040 General Plan was adopted in 2021, prior to development the 2016 AQMP.
-Therefore, growth forecasting in the 2016 AQMP utilized the previous land use designation identified in the 2006 General Plan, which designated the project site as Commercial, which allowed for development of neighborhood, community, and regional commercial land uses.
-The Zoning Code identifies a maximum lot coverage of 60 percent for Commercial zones, which would have allowed the 8.00-acre project site to have accommodated approximately 209,000 square feet of commercial uses under the previous land use designation.
-Using a trip generation rate of 44.3 trips per 1,000 square feet for a strip mall land use (California Air Pollution Control Officers Association [CAPCOA] 2022), it was calculated that a commercial project would generate 9,263 daily trips, which greatly exceeds the 1,298 daily trips that would be generated by the project.
-Therefore, the project would generate fewer emissions compared to a commercial project under the 2006 General Plan designation.
-Therefore, the project would not exceed the growth assumptions used to develop the 2016 AQMP, and impacts would be less than significant.
+Therefore, growth forecasting in the 2016 AQMP utilized the previous land use designation identified in the 2006 General Plan, which designated the project site as Residential/Office, which allowed for the establishment of areas for office-based working establishments or residential developments of up to 15 dwelling units per acre.
+Overall development intensity shall not exceed a floor area ratio of 1.0.
+Under the Residential/Office designation, a commercial office land use of up to 164,220 square feet on the 3.86-acre property would be allowed.
+Using a trip generation rate of 9.74 trips per 1,000 square feet for a general office building land use (California Air Pollution Control Officers Association [CAPCOA] 2022) it was calculated that a commercial office project would generate 1,600 daily trips, which exceeds the 647 daily trips that would be generated by the project.
+Consequently, the project would generate fewer vehicle trips compared to a commercial office project developed under the 2006 General Plan designation, and thereby generate fewer emissions compared to what was assumed in the 2016 AQMP.
+Therefore, the project would not exceed the growth forecasting used to develop the 2016 AQMP, and impacts would be less than significant.